ThingsRobMade/CableCam_with_Blynk/README.md

 Look, up in the… ceiling!
 ==========================
-###How about some drone footage, indoors, and without a drone? ###It might be easier than it sounds!
+###How about some drone-style footage, indoors, and without a ###drone?
+It might be easier than it sounds!

 Like millions of people around the world, I spent the last month watching as many World Cup matches as I could blast at my face.
 (Allez les Bleus!)
 But unlike most, I spent a large part of that time watching the often dizzying Cable Camera feeds.
 Now we all know that overhead shots and UAV-style video are big right now - try to find a decent real estate listing that doesn’t have a drone shot of the property.
 However, people tend to get a little squirrely when there’s a drone buzzing overhead indoors.
 So I wanted to see if I could make a fast and simple Cable Cam unit - the hacker’s version of what I had been watching  all month - using a few parts and a 3D printer.